You're $99 away from FREE SHIPPING!

-People hail avocado as a superfood, and it is no surprise why.
-Like olive oil, avocado oil has many incredible benefits and is very common in our diets.
-And now, we're also seeing an increase use in hair care and skin care (hence the rising popularity of the avocado hair mask).
+People hail avocados as a superfood, and it is no surprise why.
+Like olive oil, avocado oil is very common in our diets due to its many incredible benefits.
+Avocados are filled with anti-inflammatory nutrients, including vitamins, minerals, unsaturated fats, and antioxidants.
+These compounds work together to boost your health and strengthen your hair.
+As a result, it's appearing more and more in hair care and skin care (hence the rising popularity of the avocado hair mask).

-Avocados contain a unique lineup of nutrients with numerous ways to tap into their benefits.
+Avocados contain a unique lineup of nutrients, and there are numerous ways to tap into their benefits.
 To hone in on the benefits specific to hair, we need to become familiar with these nutrients and their effects.
-That will grant us the keys to understanding the unique way avocado butter protects hair.
+That will grant us the keys to understanding how avocado oil(derived from oil) protects hair.

-Carotenoids are the brightly colored pigments found in fruits and vegetables.
-They are often bright reds, yellows, and oranges.
+Carotenoids are brightly colored pigments found in fruits and vegetables.
+They are often bright shades of red, yellow, and orange.
 Carotenoids are essential to consume because they are fat-soluble and act as antioxidants in the body.

-Alpha-carotene, beta-carotene, and lutein are carotenoids in avocado that help reduce cell damage.
+Alpha-carotene, beta-carotene, and lutein are three carotenoids found in avocados that help reduce cell damage.
 They fight cancer and combat cardiovascular diseases.
-The problem is we don't absorb these antioxidants as well as we should be.
+The problem is that our bodies don't always absorb these antioxidants as well as they should.

-Research shows that even a little bit of avocado oil helps your body absorb up to 15 times more carotenoids!
-Most foods high in carotenoids are low in fat, but that is not true of avocados.
+Research shows that even a little avocado oil helps your body absorb up to 15 times more carotenoids!
+Most foods high in carotenoids are low in fat, but avocados are a stunning exception.
 They are one of the highest fat-content fruits globally, making them uniquely effective against cancer and aging.

-Carotenoids protect against UV damage in the skin (such as aging or wrinkles), and it is the oil that makes these antioxidants more bioavailable.
-Practically, it means the fat content in avocado is the real key to many of the protective benefits we want for health and our hair.
+Carotenoids protect against UV damage in the skin (such as aging or wrinkles), and the oil makes these antioxidants more bioavailable.
+Practically, it means the fat content in avocados is the real key to many of the protective benefits we want for our health and our hair.

-The oil by itself has great moisturizing properties, penetrating the hair shaft to moisturize, which is a saving grace for those of us with curly hair and dandruff.
-Because it is not a common allergen, it is is safely used in many beauty products.
+The oil has great moisturizing properties, penetrating the hair shaft to moisturize, which is a saving grace, especially for our friends with curly hair or anyone who experiences dandruff.
+Avocado is also an uncommon allergen, so it's safely used in many beauty products.

 It is the vitamin E delivered by avocado oil that is responsible for soothing and reducing scalp damage.
-Vitamin B works in tandem by promoting hair growth.
-Together the vitamins and fatty acids restore your hair, protect it, stop hair loss and breakage, add hydration, and turns thinning into thickening.
+Vitamin B works in tandem by promoting natural hair growth.
+Together the vitamins and fatty acids restore and protect the hair, stop hair loss and breakage, add hydration, fight hair thinning, and promote thickness!

 Real Causes of Hair Loss

-Stress often leads to hair loss more than we realize.
-Most of us are familiar with mental and emotional stress.
-But physical stressors also have a dramatic impact on our bodies.
+Stress has a stronger connection to hair than we realize.
+Most of us are familiar with mental and emotional stress, but physical stressors also dramatically impact our bodies.

 Identifying Physical Stressors Leading to Hair Loss